rjaneUCF/MultiHazard/joss_submission/paper.md

 aas-doi: "10.3847/xxxxx <- update this with the DOI from AAS once you know it."
 aas-journal: "Astrophysical Journal <- The name of the AAS journal."
 affiliations:
-- name: Lyman Spitzer, Jr. Fellow, Princeton University, USA
+- name: University of Central Florida, USA
   index: 1
   ror: 00hx57361
 - name: Institution Name, Country